Featured Comment:

 Instructions

 - Wash, peel and cut 300 g potato into equal thirds or quarters (depending on the size).
-Place them in a pot and fill with cold water until fully submerged.
+Place them in a pot along with 2 eggs and fill with cold water until fully submerged.
 Add ½ tsp salt and bring to the boil over a high heat and then lower medium.
 Cook for 12-15 minutes.

 - While the potatoes are boiling, prepare the other ingredients.
-Peel and cut 50 g carrot into slices, then cut each circle slice into quarters.
-Thinly slice 30 g Japanese or Persian cucumber.
+Peel and slice ⅓ carrot then cut into half moons or quarters.
+Thinly slice ½ Japanese or Persian cucumber.

-- Place the cucumber into a bowl of cold water with a pinch of salt.
-Set aside for later.
+- Place the cucumber in a bowl with a few pinches of salt and set aside for later.

-- Separate the carrots and potatoes, and mash the potatoes in a large mixing bowl while they're still hot.
+- Mash the potatoes while they're still hot.

-- Once the mashed potato is smooth, add the bacon and carrot, then mix well.
+- Once the mashed potato is smooth, add the contents of the frying pan (bacon etc), carrot and boiled eggs to the bowl.
+Mix well.

-- Leave to cool to room temperature and then cover and refrigerate for at least 30 minutes before serving.
+- Once cool enough to touch, cover the bowl and refrigerate for at least 30 minutes before serving.

-- Sprinkle with dried parsley (optional) and enjoy!
+- Sprinkle with extra black pepper to taste, and enjoy!

 Adriana